Skip to content

 Like all Italian lakes, Lake Massaciùccoli is ideal for cycling, walking, fishing, and boat trips.
 It’s also home to rare species of flora and fauna that add charm to an already appealing spot.
 Moreover, unique birds fly over the region, making birdwatching an exquisite experience you won’t want to miss.

-Another great feature of the renowned Italian lake is lying nearby some of Italy’s best landmarks and attractions.
+Another great feature of the renowned Italian lake lies nearby some of Italy’s best landmarks and attractions.
 Besides the walled city of Lucca, you can also give Pisa city a shot and observe the all-time mind-blowing leaning tower of Pisa.
-Have been home to the prestigious Italian composer Puccini; a big festival takes place every summer in his honour in the nearby theatre under his name.
+It is home to the prestigious Italian composer Puccini; a big festival takes place every summer in his honour in the nearby theatre under his name.

 10. Lake Braies (Lago di Braies) – Trentino-Alto Adige Region